Los-Bytes/Report/README.md

    </tr>
    <tr>
       <td colspan="1" align="center"><b>Sprint 1 Goal</b></td>
-      <td colspan="1"><b>Our focus is on</b> creating an attractive and fully functional landing page for LabIoT.<br><b>We believe it delivers</b> a clear presentation of the platform’s features and benefits, building trust and interest among potential users.<br><b>This will be confirmed when</b> visitors can easily explore and interact with all main sections of the landing page on both desktop and mobile devices.</td>
+      <td colspan="1"><b>Our focus is on</b> making users register and use our platform by creating a fully functional landing page for LabIoT to show its potential and value for their laboratories.<br><b>We believe it delivers</b> a clear presentation of the platform’s features and benefits, building trust and interest among potential users.<br><b>This will be confirmed when</b> visitors can easily explore and interact with all main sections of the landing page and find themselves willing to use our product on both desktop and mobile devices.</td>
    </tr>
    <tr>
       <td colspan="1" align="center"><b>Sprint 1 Velocity</b></td>